Plant-Food-Research-Open/HEImiRA-pipeline/README.md

    - counts normalised by total host-tagged counts per sample

 ## Quick Start
-Setup and run the pipeline in 4 steps.
+Set up and run the pipeline in four steps.

 ### 1. Prerequisites
 #### Hardware
-You'll need at least 16GB of available memory to run the pipeline (required for indexing the miRBase reference).
+You will need at least 16GB of available memory to run the pipeline (required for indexing the miRBase reference).

 #### Software